How To Repair Rotted Wood In An Exterior Window Frame

 Step 4 - Apply Epoxy Wood Consolidant

-Prep the consolidant according to manufacturer’s instructions, and then apply it on the affected area, making sure to fill in the holes you drilled.
+Prep the consolidant according to manufacturer’s instructions, and then apply it to the affected area, making sure to fill in the holes you drilled.
 Allow the wood to absorb the epoxy and apply a second coat when it dries.
-The thin layer of consolidant will ensure that the wood is well-strengthened before the application of the epoxy filler.
+A thin layer of consolidant will ensure that the wood is well-strengthened before the application of the epoxy filler.

 Step 5 - Apply the Filler

 The filler will make the repair complete because it will allow the window frame to be restored to its original dimensions.
 To apply it, prep the product according to the manufacturer’s instructions.
 Place a good amount of it onto the damaged area and mold it to conform to the shape of the frame.
 Use a putty knife to press the filler firmly into place, and allow the product to dry for about 24 hours (or the recommended waiting time).